-1 Executive Summary
+1. Executive Summary

-- 1.1 This Supplementary Planning Document (SPD) expands upon policies of the Milton Keynes Local Plan- Plan: MK. - 1.2 It provides developers with a clear "plain English" step-by-step guide for working with protected and priority species and habitats which are likely to be impacted upon by their proposed developments.
-The SPD details the Council's requirements for applicants to build nature conservation features into developments, ensuring that a measurable netgain to the districts biodiversity is achieved in accordance with Plan:MK and national planning policies. - 1.3 This SPD highlights the importance that applicants protect and enhance existing nature conversation features within proposed developments, following best practice guidance and the mitigation hierarchy.
-On occasions where it is not possible the SPD details what the Council requires a developer to consider when incorporating ecological compensation (including Biodiversity Offsets) within their development scheme. - 1.4 Biodiversity should not be seen as a hindrance to development rather as a way to add value to a well-conceived design.
-The SPD also provides developers with a list of useful links and contacts where further information on all the issues discussed can be found.
+- 1.1.
+This Supplementary Planning Document (SPD) expands upon policies of the Milton Keynes Local Plan- Plan:MK.
+It provides developers with a clear "plain English" step-by-step guide for working with all species and habitats which are likely to be impacted upon by their proposed developments.
+The SPD details the Council's requirements for applicants to build nature conservation features into developments, ensuring that a measurable net-gain to the districts biodiversity is achieved in accordance with Plan:MK and national planning policies. - 1.2.
+This SPD highlights the importance that applicants protect and enhance existing nature conversation features within proposed developments, following best practice guidance and the mitigation hierarchy.
+The SPD details what the Council requires a developer to consider when incorporating ecological compensation (including Biodiversity Offsets) within their development scheme. - 1.3.
+Biodiversity should not be seen as a hindrance to development rather as a way to add value to a well-conceived design.
+The SPD also provides developers with a list of useful links and contacts where further information on all the issues discussed can be found. - 1.4.
+There's no wellbeing without nature's wellbeing.
+Everyone is at risk from the loss of habitats and a warming planet.
+The Government's 25-year Environment Plan aims to improve the natural environment within a generation and to reconnect people with nature.
+To achieve that, people everywhere need to feel that nature matters to them.

-2 Introduction
+2. Introduction

-- 2.1 Biodiversity can be simply defined as the 'variety of life on earth'.
+- 2.1.
+Biodiversity can be simply defined as the 'variety of life on earth'.
 This Supplementary Planning Document (SPD) forms part of the Plan:MK and expands on policies that ensure biodiversity is adequately protected and enhanced throughout the development process.
-The SPD provides additional information on how these policies will be implemented and provides guidance on biodiversity and nature conservation for development applicants concerned with the conservation of biodiversity in development. - 2.2 Buckinghamshire supports a diversity of habitats and species.
+The SPD provides additional information on how these policies will be implemented and provides guidance on biodiversity and nature conservation for development applicants concerned with the conservation of biodiversity in development. - 2.2.
+Buckinghamshire supports a diversity of habitats and species.
 Much of it may look green and pleasant but compared with other English counties it is not well served in terms of its biodiversity resources.
 Buckinghamshire in fact has a very low percentage area of land designated as Sites of Special Scientific Interest (SSSI).
 SSSI's only account for 1.4% of Buckinghamshire, compared to a national figure of 7.7% (England).
-Even Greater London has a higher proportion of land designated as SSSI at 2.4%.
 A recent national report by Plantlife entitled "Our Vanishing Flora" ranked Buckinghamshire and Milton Keynes 39th out of 52 counties in terms of the rate of plant extinctions.
-For these and other reasons planning and development needs to protect and enhance biodiversity. - 2.3 Milton Keynes City itself has its vision to be '(...) the world's greenest and most sustainable city (...) according to MK Sustainability Strategy 2019-2050 with one of the priorities for action being to encourage biodiversity by working with the landowners.1 - 2.4 The aim of this guidance is to provide step-by-step advice throughout the planning process and to supplement the policies within the Environment, Biodiversity and Geodiversity chapter of the current Milton Keynes Local Plan- Plan:MK. - 2.5 This document explains what Milton Keynes Council expects to be considered with any planning application and the detailed information that needs to be submitted.
-Other SPD's2 to be consulted in relation to biodiversity conservation in Milton Keynes include:
+For these and other reasons planning, and development needs to protect, and enhance biodiversity.